semgrep/semgrep-docs/docs/semgrep-app/scm.md

 </div>

-3. Enter the name of your parent organization.
+3. Confirm the name of your organization.
+If the provided name is incorrect, please contact r2c at support@r2c.dev
 4. Sign out, then sign in again to enable SCM management.
 5. Click **Settings** > **SCM management** > **Configure new SCM**.